alphagov/re-request-an-aws-account/README.md

 **To apply the changes, you must restart the app.**
 Login to the AWS account by running: ```gds aws <account-name> -l```.
-In the AWS console, open App Runner and click Actions -> Pause, and then Resume.
+In the AWS console, open App Runner and click the orange deploy button to refresh the instance without downtime.